apache/solr-site/content/pages/core/discussion.md

 Title: Lucene<span style="vertical-align: super; font-size: xx-small">TM</span> Mailing Lists and IRC
-URL: core/
+URL: core/discussion.html
 save_as: core/discussion.html
-template: lucene-core/page
+template: lucene/core/page

 [TOC]

 ## Java User List: java-user@lucene.apache.org

-This list is for users of Java Lucene to ask questions, share knowledge, and discuss issues. <b>Do</b> send mail to this list with usage and configuration questions and problems.
+This list is for users of Java Lucene to ask questions, share knowledge, and discuss issues. **Do** send mail to this list with usage and configuration questions and problems.
 Also, please send questions to this list to verify your problem before filing issues in JIRA.

 - Subscribe: [java-user-subscribe](mailto:java-user-subscribe@lucene.apache.org)